cgabriel5/monitorjs/README.md

 [TODO](#todo)
 [License](#license)

-<a name="run-project"></a>
+<a name="project-setup"></a>
-### How To Run Project
+### Project Setup

 Project uses [this](https://github.com/cgabriel5/snippets/tree/master/boilerplate/application) boilerplate.
-Gulp commands can be found [here](https://github.com/cgabriel5/snippets/blob/master/boilerplate/application/README.md#-using-gulp).
+Its `README.md` for Yarn and Gulp usage/setup can be found [here](https://github.com/cgabriel5/snippets/blob/master/boilerplate/application/README.md#-read-before-use).

 <a name="what-it-does"></a>
 ### What It Does